 A city of 8.9 million people can seem overwhelming, but London is really just an aggregation of many small villages.
 I’ve lived in quite a few of them over the 17+ years I’ve been here, and I’m going to give you all of my favourite gems.
-You don’t need me to tell you to go to Harrod’s and Selfridges, so I’m leaving out all the big tourist mecca places.
-Plus, let’s be honest, there is almost nothing in Harrods or Selfridges that you can’t find in every other big city in the world.
+You don’t need me to tell you to go to Harrod’s and Selfridges, so I’m leaving out all the big flagship places.
+You’ll know them already.
 I’m giving you a curated list of things I truly love that you can ONLY find in London.
 Over time I’ll add to this list as things pop into my head (I’m sure I left a few out) and as new places pop up.

 Yashin– Yashin is my favourite restaurant in London.
 My husband doesn’t bother to ask where I want to go, because the answer is always the same.
 I would happily eat here 7 days a week.
 Each piece of sushi is creatively seasoned with whatever the chef feels suits the fish and the season– a miniscule slice of jalapeno, a tiny sliver of truffle, or a fleck of yuzu jelly.
 You don’t dare to ruin the subtle perfection with soy sauce.
 Ask for a seat at the counter and order The Yashin Omakase and a flight of sake.
 I always order extra homemade ginger on the side– it is addictive.

 The Shed– The Shed is equal parts simple and creative.
 British seasonal food with plenty of wild and foraged ingredients means the menu changes frequently.
 I describe The Shed to friends as British tapas– the plates are small and meant to be shared.
 You can taste the love in the food at this family owned restaurant (they even own a farm and a vineyard which supply the restaurant).